kleber-maia/desserts-take-home/README.md

 - I wanted to showcase the kind of work I'm used to do;
 - I believe these are current industry standards / best practices widely adopted.

-For consuming `The Meal DB` REST API, I've created `MealService` and `MealDetailService`.
-Each one creates their corresponding GET HTTP request, deal with possible failure scenarios and return their correspondent decoded models upon success.
+For consuming `The Meal DB` REST API, I've created `MealService` and `MealDetailService` types.
+Each one creates their corresponding GET HTTP request, deals with possible failure scenarios and return their correspondent decoded models upon success.

+`MealListView` / `MealListViewModel` are responsible for fetching and displaying the list of available desserts.
+When the user taps on a dessert, `MealDetailView` / `MealDetailViewModel` will fetch and display ingredients and preparation instructions.

 ### 3rd party libraries
 I haven't used any third party library for this project.